Finnish Armoured Trains 1918 - 1940

 Article: Punaisten ja valkoisten panssarijunat 1918 by Paavo Talvio in Resiina Magazine volume 4/1994

-Russian Armoured Trains by Pavel Voylov, Edited by Ben Turner and Jeremy Mac Donald.
+Russian Armoured Trains website by Pavel Voylov, Edited by Ben Turner and Jeremy Mac Donald (website no longer active).

 War Diary of Armoured Train 1 during Winter War (microfilmed version available in Finnish Military Archives).